Skip to main content

 Advanced Mode

-The JSON structure is inspired by the MongoDB Query syntax.
+The JSON structure uses a MongoDB-inspired query syntax.
 Multiple conditions are always joined with AND (except when explicitly using $or/$nor).
-Below are all of the supported operators with examples.
+Below are all supported operators with examples.

 {